 In conjunction with the budget, the Illinois Compiled Status (ILCS) requires the Village to adopt an appropriations ordinance, which sets forth the legal maximum spending limits for the Village for the fiscal year.
 The appropriation authority requested represents the budgeted amount plus 10%, which accounts for possible changes to planned expenditures that may take place in a given year.
 Revenues and expenditures are monitored through the year to determine whether actual performance is within the target allocations.

 As depicted in the graphic below, work on the annual budget begins with staff’s review of capital and infrastructure needs, circulation and evaluation of a fee survey, development of a financial forecast and scheduling of a public hearing to consider the proposed tax levy ordinance for the coming year.
 Staff summarizes findings into reports, which are reviewed by the Finance Committee and considered in accordance with financial policies and other critical documents, as the Village’s annual spending plan is drafted.
 Such documents are included within the budget for reference.
 Feedback from each step, including the budget workshops to review the draft budget, is incorporated into the final budget document.

-- This budget contributes actuarially-mandated payments to our pension funds.
-This includes the Police Pension Fund and Fire Pension Fund, as well as required contributions to the Illinois Municipal Retirement Fund which have grown by 19% from last year.
+- This budget contributes actuarially mandated payments to all pension funds.
+This includes the Police Pension Fund and Fire Pension Fund, as well as required contributions to the Illinois Municipal Retirement Fund.